This post has been updated with 2 additional resources and address updates, as of October 23rd, 2019

 My dining room table is made from reclaimed wood flooring from a 100 year old factory that was located just outside Tilsonburg, ON — until the factory was torn down, that is.
 Fortunately, there are salvagers all who recognize the beauty and value of these types of architectural building materials.
 They will strip down an old building, buying anything they think they can resell.
 Our table has to be the most beautiful piece of furniture in our house.
 There are plenty of nicks, and gouges in the table top, and the top of it is bumpy and uneven and full of character.
 Best of all though, is that if my kids bang it up, the marks will just blend in with all the other nicks, gouges and scratches.

-There are plenty of reclaimed wood flooring companies in Ontario.
+Reclaimed wood is used both for furniture and flooring.
+Fortunately, there are plenty of reclaimed wood flooring companies in Ontario (if you’re interested in reclaimed wood furniture companies, check out this post).
 One of the reasons is the availability of old wood — not just from old factories, but also from barns that need to be torn down (old barns present not only a fire hazard, but also a safety hazard), and in some cases, underwater logs.
 Reclaimed wood makes beautiful new wood floors and pieces of furniture.
 Old wood sourced locally supports local industry, crafsmanship and gives the wood a second life instead of it ending up in landfill or as firewood.
 There are several reclaimed wood companies in Ontario, here is a list of a few:

 AquaTimber: Harvests wood from Georgian Bay, the Great Lakes, and lakes and rivers across North America.
 These logs are then turned into hard and soft wood flooring.
 The company also has timber and beams for sale as well.
 Salvaged wood from the depths of cold lakes helps preserve it.
 Further, these logs are likely from trees that were between 500 and 1000 years old when they were harvested.
 AquaTimber verifies the age of its logs through the use of dendochronology (tree ring dating).
 In the old growth forests, trees grew more slowly because of the thick canopy, creating a denser tree.